j-faria/iCCF/docs/basic_usage.md

 ![img](individual_RV.png)

-{: .note }
+!!! info "Note"
-> Some of the individual RVs are NaN because that order's CCF is equal to zero.
+    <br> Some of the individual RVs are NaN because that order's CCF is equal to zero.

 In fact, the order-by-order CCFs can also be visualised easily: